hengjiwang/hengjiwang.github.io/source/_posts/Theories-of-Intelligence.md

 ## Experiments in organizing: pleasure–pain systems

 - Training of human child depends largely on rewards (R) and punishments (P), which we can also use on machinery.
-- Pain stimuli occur when
-the machine’s behaviour is wrong, pleasure stimuli when it is particularly right.
+- Pain stimuli occur when the machine’s behaviour is wrong, pleasure stimuli when it is particularly right.

-## The P-type unorganised machine
+## Discipline and initiative

+- After a long time of discipline, the machine might be able to make decisions or choices, which we call it has initiative.

+- search for new techniques must be regarded as carried out by the human community as a whole, rather than by individuals